roberthein/TinyConstraints/README.md

 ### Typealiases

-`Tiny Constraints` gives you convenient and tiny typealiases for handling constraints.
+`TinyConstraints` gives you convenient and tiny typealiases for handling constraints.

 - `Constraint` = `NSLayoutConstraint`
 - `Constraints` = `[NSLayoutConstraint]`